katiestar99/ansible/docs/docsite/rst/reference_appendices/test_strategies.rst

 .. _testing_intro:

-Integrating Testing With Ansible Playbooks
+Integrating Testing With Assible Playbooks
 ``````````````````````````````````````````

-Many times, people ask, "how can I best integrate testing with Ansible playbooks?"
+Many times, people ask, "how can I best integrate testing with Assible playbooks?"
 There are many options.
-Ansible is actually designed
+Assible is actually designed
-to be a "fail-fast" and ordered system, therefore it makes it easy to embed testing directly in Ansible playbooks.
+to be a "fail-fast" and ordered system, therefore it makes it easy to embed testing directly in Assible playbooks.
 In this chapter,
 we'll go into some patterns for integrating tests of infrastructure and discuss the right level of testing that may be appropriate.

-.. note:: This is a chapter about testing the application you are deploying, not the chapter on how to test Ansible modules during development.
+.. note:: This is a chapter about testing the application you are deploying, not the chapter on how to test Assible modules during development.
 For that content, please hop over to the Development section.

 By incorporating a degree of testing into your deployment workflow, there will be fewer surprises when code hits production and, in many cases,
 tests can be leveraged in production to prevent failed updates from migrating across an entire installation.
 Since it's push-based, it's
 also very easy to run the steps on the localhost or testing servers.
-Ansible lets you insert as many checks and balances into your upgrade workflow as you would like to have.
+Assible lets you insert as many checks and balances into your upgrade workflow as you would like to have.

 The Right Level of Testing
 ``````````````````````````

-Ansible resources are models of desired-state.
+Assible resources are models of desired-state.
 As such, it should not be necessary to test that services are started, packages are installed, or other such things.
-Ansible is the system that will ensure these things are declaratively true.
+Assible is the system that will ensure these things are declaratively true.
 Instead, assert these things in your playbooks.

 .. code-block:: yaml